 IFTTT integrates various platforms through “applets.”
 In the context of social media automation, it allows you to automagically share posts between platforms.
 While, in general, I would discourage this because you really need to customize your message for each platform, there are some cases where it makes sense.

 If there is a platform that you feel the need to post on, but don’t want to spend any time scheduling, then you could set up an IFTTT applet.
 For example, if Instagram is your jam, but not so much Facebook, you could automatically share your Insta posts to your Facebook page.
 Or share your Facebook posts to Google Plus.
 Etc.

 Later is a super-easy tool for scheduling Instagram posts.
 It also supports Facebook, Pinterest, and Twitter, but I’ve never used it for anything but Instagram.

 My favorite feature is that you can preview the posts you have scheduled to see how your feed will appear.
+In this way, it functions as a social media planning tool, as well as a scheduler.
 If you don’t like the way it looks, just drag your posts around.
 Later has also recently added analytics, which are light-years better than the native Instagram analytics.

 Later has a free plan that lets you schedule up to 30 Instagram posts per month.
 Paid plans start at $7.50 per month when billed annually.